ttracx/VibeIntelligence/README.md

 ## What is VibeIntelligence?

-VibeIntelligence adds Apple Intelligence-style writing tools to your right-click context menu.
-Select any text, right-click, and transform it instantly with AI.
+VibeIntelligence is a native macOS app that brings AI-powered text transformation to your fingertips.
+Access it from the **menu bar**, **dock**, or **right-click context menu**.
+Select any text, transform it instantly with AI.

 **Perfect for:**
 - 🤖 **AI Agents** — Optimize prompts for Cursor, Claude Code, Copilot, Windsurf